Office: CHCB 338

 Fluvial geomorphology, aquatic ecology, hydrology, climate and flow regimes in the American West, disturbance/land-use erosion in watersheds.

-Thesis project (working) title: Sediment Routing Through Steep-Stream Confluences: Depositional Behavior and Its Effects on Morphological Heterogeneity.
+Thesis project (working) title: Sediment Routing Through Headwater Confluences: Effects of Local Morphology on Grain Kinematics

 I look to investigate processes of sediment transport through tributary junctions, at a wide range of planform geometries and bed morphologies, to better understand grain-specific transport and how individual contributing tributaries affect confluence structure through deposition.
 This work will hopefully be paired with ongoing regional fisheries research to correlate confluence morphology to habitat quality for aquatic organisms.